DasParijat/Ringtail-DE/README.md

 			<li>(Base Cutscene)
 			Cutscene now fades out/in when starting/ending,
 			hide and show textbox function also has fade in/out</li>
+			<li>(Base Cutscene / Pause Menu / GlobalScene)
+			Pause menu works with cutscene, as well as it replacing the reset button with a skip button.
+GlobalScene handles a skip cutscene signal</li>
 		</ul>
 	</li>
 	<li>